 For the M.A. program, decisions are announced on a rolling basis after the initial deadline of March 1.
 Our department's provisional deadline is June 1 for M.A. applicants.
 For admissions, we will try to announce our decisions before Winter Break.

 If you are worried that an announcement hasn't reached you, check if we have the most updated changes to your email address and then email firstname.lastname@example.org with any changes.

 Why wasn't I accepted?

-The department receives many excellent applications and can only extend offers to a handful of them.
-As a matter of policy, we are not permitted to discuss details regarding individual decisions.
+Our department receives many excellent applications and can only extend offers to a handful of them.
+Regarding policy, we are not permitted to discuss details regarding individual decisions.

 What is the typical amount of time it takes to complete the M.A. degree?

 Most students take 2 years to complete the M.A. degree.